SenselessCoding/PDO/README.md

 </body>
 </html>
 ```
-Now we want to use those variables in a new file so our ``insert.php`` can actually do something.<br>
+We want to use those variables in a new file so our ``insert.php`` can actually do something, this is why we chose to use sessions<br>

 ```php
 <?php